-The client requests a revision (acceptable), but begins to ask about 3 other widgets.
-I walk him through our entire written order process, including the part when I explicitly state “four widgets” twice.
-He attempts to justify his mistake by stating that he’s “paying developers $5-15 per widget” and asking why he’d pay me $90 for 4 widgets.
-I don’t know, why did you agree?
-He also begins to backtrack on the widgets he asked for…
+The client attempted to justify his mistake by stating that he was “paying developers $5-15 per widget” and asking why he’d pay me $90 for 4 widgets.
+I don’t know, why did you pay me $90 for 4 widgets as stated in the form?
+He also began to backtrack on the math subject of each widget he asked for…

 We made the rounds through a Fiverr dispute process, which ended with the client asking for a compromise after his cancellation process failed.
 That’s because the customer support team admitted the customer was at fault.
 Following this claim dismissal, I was advised by the support team to create new offers for the client.
 Alright...

 I sent new offers to the client as a compromise, but nothing worked.
 He drew a hard line on me providing him with free work, and when I wouldn’t do it, called me a “liar and fraud”.
 Someone is projecting here… At this point, I realized that this customer was full of sh*t.

 This situation ended when the client submitted an empty revision prompting redelivery, and opened another support ticket.
 The new support representative sided with the client for a “miscommunication error” (created by the client).
 So not only did I get penalized for the client’s mistake but I also didn’t get paid for what was now 17 hours of work.